SocialCareData/.github/README.md

 - A Person Standard will standardise some of the data collected about individuals, focussing on those fields required to distinguish one person from another, and to identify relationships between persons.
 - The first component of a Children’s Social Care Taxonomy will define key concepts in children’s social care, and how they are described, but be limited in scope to those concepts needed to support the core use cases for Single View systems.

-### Standards Brief – commissioning children’s care placements
+### Standards Brief – Commissioning children’s care placements

 We will develop a standard which:
 - Allows groups of LAs (we assume regions) to create a shared picture of placement sufficiency – what provision do they need, where, and available at what notice – and how does this compare to what they have available to the now.